JuanCervantesAla/JuanCervantesAla/README.md

 - 👋 Hi, I’m @JuanCervantesAla
 - 👀 I’m interested in learning professional coding
-- 🌱 I’m currently learning Java, C# and python
+- 🌱 I’m currently learning Java, C++ and python
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me?
 R: juajocervantes16@gmail.com